lukerosiak/pysec/README.md

 Put this django app under manage.py and do your settings.py

-In settings.py, add DATA_DIR = '/you/directory/to/download/files/to' or add the line from pysec_settings import *
+In settings.py, modify DATA_DIR = '/you/directory/to/download/files/to' and set your database

 python manage.py syncdb